Application & Admissions

 - Passport Copy (valid for 6 months beyond program end date)

 - Recommendation Letter

 - One letter of recommendation from a faculty member (see details below)

 - Students may be contacted to schedule an interview once their application is complete.

 Your personal statement should include answers to the following questions.
 You may also wish to refer to the selection criteria before writing your statement.

 Your statement should be about 500 words in essay format.
 If you are applying to two programs, be sure your statement includes answers to all of the following questions for both your primary program and your alternate program.
 Failure to include answers to all questions for both programs may result in your application being denied.

-What are your academic and intellectual goals for studying on the Brandeis in Siena program and how do these goals relate to your overall studies at Brandeis?
+What are your academic and intellectual goals for studying on the Brandeis in Siena program and how do these goals relate to your overall studies?

 How have you prepared yourself academically for studying on this program?

 What do you hope to gain from living and learning in a new global culture and how do you plan to achieve that?